orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 .. math:: im1+1

-A scalar can’t be added to a vector.
-The right formula is instead (one can notice the way that muParserX allows to define vectors on the fly):
+A scalar can’t be added to a vector, therefore the correct syntax for the formulta is as follows (one can notice the approach that muParserX allows vectors to be defined on the fly):

 .. math:: im1+\{ 1 \}

-or
+or, if im1 is made of n components, the formula is:

 .. math:: im1 + \{1,1,1,...,1\}

-if im1 is made of n components.

-On the other hand, the variable im1b1 for instance is represented as a scalar; so we have the following different possibilities:
+On the other hand, if the variable im1b1 is represented as a scalar; we have the following different possibilities:

 Correct / incorrect expressions: